 Echoing it’s flagship siblings in Sydney, and focusing on the flavours that made earned it’s reputation, Misschu Melbourne has a spotlight on rice paper rolls and Vietnamese specialties.
-The pocket-sized eatery on Exhibition Street sees the woman behind the name, Nahji Chu, returning to her Melbourne roots, bringing her tuckshop flair with her.
+The pocket-sized eatery sees the woman behind the name, Nahji Chu, returning to her Melbourne roots, bringing her tuckshop flair with her.

 Chu herself moves her energetic presence between Sydney and Melbourne, and you can always sense the excitement when she’s in the house.